Plumbing contractors in

 Insurance Minimums

-Missouri requires general liability insurance of $300,000 minimum.
+Missouri requires minimum $300,000 general liability insurance for plumbing contractors.
 Workers compensation required if employing others.
 Bonding requirements vary by municipality.

 How to Get Licensed